 WellPoint Inc. and Anthem Insurance Company

 Though begun in 2005, the class action lawsuit filed by former members and owners of Anthem Insurance against its current ownership.
-Resolved by Anthem’s parent company, WellPoint Inc., the was recently settled in June of this year.
+Resolved by Anthem’s parent company, WellPoint Inc., the was recently settled in June of 2012.
 WellPoint ended up paying $90 million as a settlement payment to the thousands of plaintiffs.
 The case was brought forth by those who claimed they were not paid sufficiently when Anthem converted from a mutual company to a stock corporation in 2001.

 Anthem’s owners were joined by 700,000 former members from the original mutual company standing to be paid the proper value of their membership interests.
 Non-mutual, present-day Anthem paid each former mutual company member $39.60 per share, but the plaintiffs’ experts claim the dollar value should have been in the mid-40s.
 In order to avoid a jury trial, the settlement of $90 million was accepted by the plaintiff and approved by a federal judge.